Clinical AI that never leaves the device.

 Nowhere you don't send it.
 You download the models once (Hugging Face or a private mirror) and inference runs wherever you run the Python process, the Docker container, or the Swift app — your laptop, your VPC, an on-prem server, or air-gapped hardware.
 No telemetry, no license check-in, no outbound calls at runtime.
 PHI stays on your side of the fence by default.

-The PII catalog covers all 18 HIPAA Safe Harbor identifiers across English, Spanish, French, German, Italian, Dutch, Hindi, Telugu, and Portuguese — with locale-aware validators for SSN, NIR, Steuer-ID, Codice Fiscale, DNI, BSN, CPF/CNPJ, and Luhn checks.
+The PII catalog covers all 18 HIPAA Safe Harbor identifiers across 15 supported PII language codes: ar, de, en, es, fr, he, hi, id, it, ja, nl, pt, te, th, and tr — the model-backed PII language allow-list — with locale-aware validators for SSN, NIR, Steuer-ID, Codice Fiscale, DNI, BSN, CPF/CNPJ, Luhn checks, and additional ID-only national-ID validators.
 Models are trained on de-identified, ethically sourced corpora.
 OpenMed provides the technical controls (on-device processing, configurable thresholds, multiple redaction methods); the legal compliance boundary lives in your deployment.

 Yes.
 Models are published on Hugging Face under permissive licensing with full training recipes.
 The reference approach combines lightweight domain-adaptive pre-training on a 350k-passage biomedical corpus with parameter-efficient LoRA fine-tuning — updating less than 1.5% of model parameters and completing in under 12 hours on a single GPU (<1.2 kg CO₂e).
 Tokenizer assets and starter notebooks are in the openmed-starter repo.